Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs with Applications: Missing Proofs

 \begin{proof} We prove the statement by showing that, for two arbitrary permutations $\pi(K)$ and $\pi'(K)$, the edges in $G^{\pi(K)}$ and $G^{\pi'(K)}$ coincide, excluding the edges connecting the vertices in $K$.

 The graph $G^{\pi(K)}$ is defined as the union of all AMOs, which can be represented by a topological ordering starting with $\pi(K)$.
 Take such an AMO $\alpha$ and, in a corresponding topological ordering $\tau$, replace $\pi(K)$ by $\pi'(K)$ obtaining a new topological ordering $\tau'$.
 The orientation $\alpha'$ represented by $\tau'$ is, by definition, acyclic and, moreover, moral.
 For the latter property, assume for a contradiction, that there is a v-structure (immorality) $a \rightarrow b \leftarrow c$.
-Because $\alpha$ is moral and only edge directions internal in $K$ have been changed in $\alpha'$, it has to hold that either \begin{enumerate} \item two vertices of $a,b,c$ are in $K$ (w.l.o.g.\ assume these are $a$ and $b$), but then we have $b \rightarrow c \not\in K$, or \item all three vertices are in $K$, but then $a \rightarrow b \leftarrow c$ is no induced subgraph. \end{enumerate} Hence, such a v-structure can not exist and $\alpha'$ is moral as well.
+Because $\alpha$ is moral and only edge directions internal in $K$ have been changed in $\alpha'$, it has to hold that either \begin{enumerate} \item two vertices of $a,b,c$ are in $K$ (w.l.o.g.\ assume these are $a$ and $b$), but then we have $b \rightarrow c \not\in K$ as $c$ is not in $K$ and thus preceded by $b$ in $\tau'$, or \item all three vertices are in $K$, but then $a \rightarrow b \leftarrow c$ is no induced subgraph as $K$ is a clique. \end{enumerate} Hence, such a v-structure can not exist and $\alpha'$ is moral as well.
 The reverse direction follows equivalently.

 Therefore, the union of all AMOs, which can be represented by a topological ordering $\tau'$ starting with $\pi'(K)$, yields the exact same graph as for $G^{\pi(K)}$, excluding the internal edges in $K$.
 Thus, $\chordalcomps_G(\pi(K)) = \chordalcomps_G(\pi'(K))$ and, by definition, $\chordalcomps_G(\pi(K)) = \chordalcomps_G(K)$. \end{proof}